TiX-measurements/tix-time-client/README.md

 gradle :tix-time-client-gui:deployApp
 ```

-The deploy will simply copy all the files in `tix-time-client-gui/build/fxlauncher/` to the directory specified in the `deployTargetUrl` in the [Application.yml](tix-time-client-cli/src/main/resources/Application.yml).
+The deploy will simply copy all the files in `tix-time-client-gui/build/fxlauncher/` to the directory specified in `deployTarget` in the [Application.yml](tix-time-client-cli/src/main/resources/Application.yml).